DanThePanMan/100-days-of-code/log.md

 Today I learned more different css properties that I an use

 For c++, I spent time more time learning about the basics.
 However I will start speeding up through these since I have programming knowledge from other languages.

+### Day 45 January 16, 2024
+Learned some advanced css selectors such as sibling selectors and pseudo classes.
+I look forward to using those tools eventually.